World Religion Comparison Charts

 Mecca in Saudi Arabia is the holiest city in Islam, where Muslims direct their prayers and perform the Hajj pilgrimage.
 Varanasi, on the banks of the Ganges River in India, is one of the holiest cities in Hinduism, where millions of Hindus come to bathe in the sacred river.
 Lumbini, in present-day Nepal, is revered as the birthplace of the Buddha and is a major pilgrimage site for Buddhists.

-Also Read: Christianity vs. Islam: What’s the Difference?
+Also Read: Christianity vs. Satanism: What’s the Difference?

 Religious Headquarters